judebattista/GoMandelbrot/ReadMe.md

 py ./test.py
 ```

-When modifying various parameters regarding what will eventually be in the final gif, make sure that when you modify them in one file that you have them consistent across both the go and the python files.
+When modifying various parameters regarding what will eventually be in the final gif, make sure that when you modify the following ones, you do so carefully.
+If you modify them in one file that you must have them consistent across both the go and the python files.
+They should be relatively self explanatory, but just incase the size_of_image/frame_dimension is the number of pixels in the x and y direction of the final gif, the num_frames/number_frames is the number of frames and max_iterations is the total number of iterations allowed to check for convergence.

 In the python file:
 ```python